 Honourable Councillors, the intention with this speech is to give the State of the municipality, and lay the foundation for what is ahead of us, which is delivery of services through the implementation of projects, conducting maintenance of the infrastructure, caring for our customers and improve governance, management, stability and sustainability.
+The budget for 2020/21 has to make provision for COVID 19 as this will be our reality for months to come.
+Planning and preparing for a live with COVID 19 is one of the objectives of the budget for the new financial year, we will be reducing expenditure to make provision for COVID 19.
+With the traveling and gathering restrictions that come with the national lockdown levels, these funds will be utilised to fight COVID in our mist.

 All municipalities aspire to develop and create wealth and opportunities for its people.
-We had since overcome that by the upgrades of bulk water supply and sewer plant.
+We had since overcome that by the upgrades of bulk water supply and sewer plant, which was one of the essential services required by government during the COVID 19 pandemic.
 Through the Integrated Infrastructure Development Master Plan, we want to build a strong municipality with reliable infrastructure that can attract investments for growth and development.
-The budget for 2020/21 sees capital grants gazetted amount at R 18 020 000 (eighteen million and twenty thousand) for 2020/21, R 13 303 000 (thirteen million, three hundred and three thousand) for 2021/22 and R 29 510 000.00 (twenty-nine thousand million, five hundred and ten thousand) for 2022/23.
+The budget for 2020/21 sees capital grants gazetted amount at R 19 020 000 (nineteen million and twenty thousand) for 2020/21, R 13 303 000 (thirteen million, three hundred and three thousand) for 2021/22 and R 29 510 000.00 (twenty-nine thousand million, five hundred and ten thousand) for 2022/23.
 The MIG funding included in the capital grants earmarked for the construction of the new land-fill site and water & sanitation reticulation services.
 Five percent (5%) of the MIG allocation is primarily for Project Management Unit support to enable effective and credible oversight in the implementation of capital projects.

-Our biggest challenge that remains is access to land, our people want to see our towns develop, tenure of land and land for self-sustenance.
+Our biggest setback that remains is access to land, our people want to see our towns develop, tenure of land and land for self-sustenance.
 Our youth remains unemployed and more internships and in-service training opportunities are required to provide the experience to young citizens, in 2019/20 we have seen 30 people employed in the mayoral project, this provided relief to their households.
 We also started the learnership initiative to give N6 leaners in service training to complete their diplomas.